BEST Irish Pub Salad Recipe

-For St. Patrick’s Day or any time of year, this Irish Pub salad is a crunchy salad with hard cooked eggs and cheese, served with a tarragon dressing.
+For St. Patrick’s Day, enjoy this BEST Irish Pub salad recipe is a crunchy salad with hard cooked eggs and cheese, with tarragon dressing.
 Watch the video!

 Friends, enjoy this Irish Pub Salad, a delicious salad if you’re hosting a St. Patrick’s Day bash!
 Irish food is not all about Irish potatoes, which so many people think, although you may want to try this Irish Potato Pie recipe!

 Use your favorite greens and add in a tany dressing with hard cooked eggs, a tasty Irish cheddar or Blue Cheese.
 My mom would have served it with a French Roquefort.
 Don’t forget the pickled green beans, tomatoes, and adding beets is another option.

 And then serving it with a slice of buttered soda bread–yes, please!

 In the spirit of spring and St. Patrick’s Day coming up–true confessions here, being married to an Irish man–I’ve never really made a “true” Irish green salad before!
 So, after almost 27 years of marriage, I finally broke down and made one this past week.

 Paul and I visited Ireland 11 years ago, so with my trusty memory (not always so good – ha ha), I put together this yummy salad for our family dinner last week, thinking back to the Irish salads we enjoyed in Dublin.

 Also, I wanted to create a new recipe for an upcoming St. Paddy’s Day dinner.

 It’s Not Irish Potatoes